 As described above, multiple changes to the PVP operations have reduced and could further reduce the transfers of Eel River water into the Russian River.
-This historical link of the two watershed conditions is no longer applicable and the hydrologic index is not a reliable metric for Russian River water supply conditions without the large inter-basin transfer; the severance means the index does not and will not function as intended.
+The historical link of the two watersheds on which Decision 1610 is based is no longer applicable.
+The hydrologic index of Decision 1610 is not a reliable metric for Russian River water supply conditions without the large inter-basin transfer and will not function as intended.
 While the Lake Pillsbury watershed on the Upper Eel River and the Upper Russian River are adjacent basins, the hydrologic conditions can be quite different.
-In water year 2021, Lake
+For example, in water year 2021, Lake Mendocino experienced the second driest year on record for the Ukiah Valley (period of record: 128 years), unequivocally a 'Critical' condition.
+However, based on the cumulative inflow to Lake Pillsbury, water supply conditions in the Russian River were classified as 'Normal' on January 1, 2021 and 'Dry' on February 1, which remained the designated water supply condition for the rest of the calendar year.

-1 PVP has design flow capacities of up to 240 cubic feet per second (cfs) through the powerhouse for power generation and up to 135 cfs through the powerhouse bypass to meet FERC license requirements for minimum release flows into the East Fork Russian River and water supply contract requirements with the Potter Valley Irrigation District.
+&lt;sup>1 PVP has design flow capacities of up to 240 cubic feet per second (cfs) through the powerhouse for power generation and up to 135 cfs through the powerhouse bypass to meet FERC license requirements for minimum release flows into the East Fork Russian River and water supply contract requirements with the Potter Valley Irrigation District.